yortch/openshiftv3-rhoar-workshop/Lab-3-Vert.x-Adjective_Service.md

 ![](./images/lab3/lab-03-vertx-02-browser_clone_download.png)

+## Rename the directory

+First step: rename the directory from "insult-service-vertx" to "insult-adjectives."

 ## Import the app into VS Code

 Open Visual Studio Code, choose "Open," and navigate to the root folder of the project